cairo-book/cairo-book/src/ch14-02-contract-functions.md

 ### View functions

-View functions are read-only functions allowing you to access data from the contract while ensuring that the state of the contract is not modified.
-They can be called by other contracts or externally.
-View functions are _public_ functions where the `self: ContractState` is passed as snapshot, preventing you from modifying the state of the contract.
+View functions are _public_ functions where the `self: ContractState` is passed as snapshot, it exposes only the `read` access, and no storage write can be made via `self`.
+The compiler will mark their `state_mutability` to `view`, and view functions can be queried via `starknet_call` on Starknet, which will not create a transaction and hence will not change the state.

 ```rust,noplayground
 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:view}}
 ```

+### State mutability of public functions

+However, as you may have noticed, passing `self` as a snapshot only restricts the storage write access via `self`.
+It does not prevent state modification via direct system calls or calling another contract.
+Hence the read only property of view functions is not enforced on Starknet and a view function can be defined and invoked to change states.
+In conclusion, even though external and view functions are distinguished by the Cairo compiler, **all the public functions** have the potential to modify states on Starknet.

+> **Warning:** This is different from EVM where a staticcall opcode is provided which restricts storage modifications in the current context and subcontexts.
+Hence developers **should not** have the assumption that calling a view function on another contract can not reenter and modify states.

-> **Note:** It's important to note that both external and view functions are public.
-To create an internal function in a contract, you will need to define it outside of the implementation block annotated with the `#[abi(embed_v0)]` attribute.
+> **Note:** To create an internal function in a contract, you will need to define it outside of the implementation block annotated with the `#[abi(embed_v0)]` attribute.

 ### Standalone public functions